 We may disclose medical information about you to another health care provider or covered entity for its operational activities under certain circumstances.

 4) Business Associates.
-We may disclose your medical information to other entities that provide services to or for SMC that require the release of patient medical information.
+We may disclose your medical information to other entities that provide services to or for Stillwater Medical that require the release of patient medical information.
 However, we will make these disclosures only if we have received satisfactory assurance that the other entity will properly safeguard your medical information.